Vietnam Military History Museum: Vietnam War

-There is a wide variety of displays seen in the museum focusing on the Resistance war against the American imperialist through many exhibits presenting information of the tactics of the American Imperialists and the different manners in which war was approached in Vietnam, through a focus on the "Vietnamization of War" as well as the many other failures of the Americans, a large portion of the displays are used to symbolize and reinforce the willpower and determination of the Vietnamese.
+There is a wide variety of displays seen in the museum focusing on the Vietnam War through many exhibits presenting information of the tactics of the United States and the different manners in which war was approached in Vietnam.

-The museum also has a large compilation of posters, newspapers and pictures demonstrating the global support condemning the Americans in the war including countries such as Congo, North Korea, Netherlands, Venezuela and Cuba.
-The museum also boasts a very large collection of old machinery and artillery named the "Garden of Broken toys" which were shot down by the Vietnamese including a B-52 sculpture to demonstrate the strength of the Vietnamese during the war, a Chinook, many soviet tanks, and torpedo launchers.
+The museum also has a large compilation of posters, newspapers and pictures demonstrating condemnation of the United States' involvement in the war including countries such as the Democratic Republic of the Congo, North Korea, the Netherlands, Venezuela, and Cuba.
+The museum also boasts a very large collection of destroyed artillery, helicopters, tanks, and more, named the "Garden of Broken toys."